lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-7. And finally, we take the populated Result object and add it to the vector of results, so we can use it later.
+See the Inference Engine Development Guide [https://software.intel.com/inference-engine-devguide](https://software.intel.com/inference-engine-devguide) for more information on the steps when using a model with the Inference Engine API.

 # Using FaceDetectionClass

-Now that we have seen what happens behind the scenes in the FaceDetectionClass, we will move into the application code and see how we use it.
+We have now seen what happens behind the scenes in the FaceDetectionClass, we will move into the application code and see how it is used.

-See <link to "Integrating Inference Engine in Your Application (Current API)"> for more information on the steps when using a model with the Inference Engine API..

 1. Open up an Xterm window or use an existing window to get to a command shell prompt.